 Let’s say your retirement goal is to save $1 M, and you assumed that rate of return on your investment is 5% (which is near long-term – average stock market return).
-You can now easily determine how much you needed by end of 2013 to reach towards that goal.
+You can now easily determine how much you needed by the end of 2013 to reach towards that goal.

 Ok, if the above method is too complex to understand, let’s use the retirement calculator again.
 Click the link and start filling out the numbers.
-Most probably only number that changed from last year is the initial amount saved so far.
-Now don’t look at the suggested amount CNN tells you, check with your estimate, and see if you are on track.
+Most probably the only number that changed from last year is the initial amount saved so far.
+Now don’t look at the suggested amount CNN tells you, check with your estimate and see if you are on track.

 If you’re on track, congratulations, job well done so far, your challenge is to stick to the plan.
-Make sure you don’t have major income loss or other disaster that can derail your retirement saving progress.
+Make sure you don’t have major income loss or another disaster that can derail your retirement saving progress.
 Have a financial backup plan in place to protect your fund.

 If you’re not on track, you have a problem!
 Good that you’ve detected now, it’s time to do something.
 There can be three scenarios why this happened.